aj-enns/ScriptCatalog/README.md

 ## Getting Started
 Scripts are organized by topic in subfolders.
 See each script's documentation for usage instructions.

+## Recent Changes
+- Added a common `.gitignore` for typical development environments.
+- Refactored `ADO/FindingCollectionContributors.ps1` to report unique commit contributors across all projects and repos, removing team member listing.
+- Added `EntraID/AddUsersToSecurityGroup.ps1` to read a file of emails and add users to an Entra ID (Azure AD) security group.
+Now uses `New-MgGroupMember` for compatibility with the latest Microsoft Graph module.
+- Updated PowerShell launch configuration to debug the currently open file.

 ---

 Contributions and suggestions are welcome!